-There were also public blunders.
+In the Equifax situation, there were also public blunders.

-“There are questions as to why Equifax’s response exacerbated the breach through a series of public missteps, including requiring potentially affected consumers to accept terms and conditions that appeared to limit their redress rights,” he says.
+“There are questions as to why Equifax’s response exacerbated the breach through a series of public missteps, including requiring potentially affected consumers to accept terms and conditions that appeared to limit their redress rights,” Luzadder says.
 “In addition, Equifax’s hotline was reportedly unprepared to deal with the volume of consumer calls and the company mistakenly tweeted the address of a malicious phishing website multiple times before issuing a correction.”